 Blacksmiths.
 Shoe smiths.
 Wordsmiths?
 I first heard that term in my undergrad senior seminar.
 My professor put it so eloquently that I wouldn’t do it justice in a recreation, but that one word really stuck with me.
 Wordsmith.
 We cultivate words to create something beautiful.
 We’re experts in wordcraft, composing exposition just so that it communicates something powerful.

 I’ve been dating recently, meeting lots of new people, which means telling them more about myself in person.
-I remember when I first met the man who is now my boyfriend (#blessed).
-When I told him I’m a writer, he wanted to find out more.
+When I told someone and told him I’m a writer, he wanted to find out more.
 What do I write?
 What is my style like?
 Perhaps most importantly: why do I write?
 And I gave that some thought, so as to not make light of my life’s passion, but after that pause I told him: “I like to leave people’s souls just a little haunted.”

 Now, in all fairness, I think haunting can be a good thing, too.
 Jolting your soul just a little to push you toward the right thing, or something that just gets you thinking.
 People so seldom think uninterrupted anymore; it’s more about talking, or rather spewing words these days.
 However, I want to craft words in order to make a bit of a haunting.
 To reach people instead of simply scratching the surface, so that they pause.